 It’s winter and it’s cold (at least it is in the DMV area) – too cold to take the kids outside to run around and play.
-So what do you do when you have to be stuck in the house?
+So what do you do when you have to be stuck in the house and having cabin fever?
 Being a SAHM during the winter months can have its challenges when it comes to entertaining three toddlers…three extremely active toddlers at that!
 It’s one thing when two of them are in school for a few hours a day.
 But on a snow day like we had yesterday, it can be challenging to keep them entertained for a long period of time.
 So here are some things that I try to do with my kids for 95 TV-free minutes (the length of their favorite move, The Lorax) at a time.

 1. Riding buggies/big-wheels in basement